Burgers equation from non-thermal stationary states in nearly-integrable gases: Hydrodynamic equation

 The constitutive relation~\eqref{eq:n_rhopts_rel} additionally implies

 The resulting contribution to the hydrodynamic equation is $G^{(1,0)} = \partial_x \left( \mathcal{D}(\varrho) \partial_x \varrho\right)$ where we defined the diffusion coefficient

 By combining the Euler scale equation with the contribution from the diffusive scale, we finally obtain the Burgers~\eqref{Burgers_intro}.
 The diffusion coefficient $\mathcal{D}(\varrho)$ is invariant under the Galilean transformations, see Appendix~\ref{app:galilean}.
 Note that there is no contribution from the diffusion present in the GHD as $G^{(0,1)} = 0$.
+We also mention that the diffusion coefficient in general scales as an inverse of characteristic timescale of $\mathcal{I}$ meaning that it is parametrically big in the strength of integrability breaking.
 This concludes the derivation of the hydrodynamic equation for density.